-Growing up in Newburyport, Massachusetts in the 1790s, Sarah Anna Emery’s mother lived on the Smith farm, the family homestead of her father, James, and his brother Sam Smith.
+Growing up in Newburyport, Mass., in the 1790s, Sarah Anna Emery’s mother lived on the Smith farm, the family homestead of her father, James, and his brother Sam Smith.

-The life on the farm centered on work, family and church -- the Congregational church.
+Life on the farm centered on work, family and church — the Congregational church.

 Sarah’s Uncle Sam Smith had sold his portion of the homestead to his brother and left for Vermont, where he built up his own farm into a successful operation.

 Each winter, Sam would return to Newburyport loaded with country farm produce.
 He would then swap it for dry goods and products he needed.

 On that cold February day when he arrived with a loaded sleigh, the family burst into activity.
 The Smiths celebrated his visit and caught each other up on the news.

 One year, however, Sam brought news that shocked his Newburyport kin.
 He had become a Methodist, he said, sending his family into an uproar.